-Emily’s first novel, In Search of Sushi Tora (2011 Arrowhead Publishing, LLC) was named a Finalist for First Novel in the 2012 Next Generation Indie Book Awards.
-She has completed her second novel, Drinking the Knock Water: A New Age Pilgrimage, and is working on its publication.
-She is also a co-author of the 2011 Next Generation Indie Book Award Winner for Regional Non-Fiction, The Greeley Philharmonic Orchestra: A Century of Musical Magic, 1911-2011, by Ron Edgerton, Emily Kemme, Norman Savig, Roger Sherman, Mike Ruckles, Howard Skinner, and Peggy Ford Waldo (2010 Paros Press, LLC).
+Emily’s first novel, In Search of Sushi Tora (Arrowhead Publishing, 2011) was named a Finalist for First Novel in the 2012 Next Generation Indie Book Awards (NGIBA).
+Her second novel, Drinking the Knock Water: A New Age Pilgrimage (Arrowhead Publishing, 2017), received a Finalist for Chick Lit award from the 2017 Next Generation Indie Book Awards and two CIPA EVVY awards.

 Emily is currently working on her third novel, The Man With the Wonky Spleen, a story focusing on human idiosyncrasies, better known as the “Achilles Heel.”